-Alastair Borthwick has been named chief financial officer for Bank of America, effective in the fourth quarter of 2021.
-He is a member of the company’s executive management team.
+Alastair Borthwick is the chief financial officer for Bank of America, and is a member of the company’s executive management team.

-In this role, Borthwick will have responsibility for the overall financial management of the company, including accounting, balance sheet management, financial planning and analysis, corporate treasury, investor relations, corporate investments and tax.
+In this role, Borthwick is responsible for the overall financial management of the company, including accounting, balance sheet management, financial planning and analysis, corporate treasury, investor relations, corporate investments and tax.

 He is also one of the vice chairs for the company’s Global Diversity & Inclusion Council.